saint-hilaire/docksible/README.md

 Though not recommended for serious enterprise grade production environments, it is well suited to quickly spin up an off the cuff demo server, or even a small production server.

+### Warning

+This tool is still under development and not stable yet.
+Until version 1.0 becomes available, things can and will break between releases.

 ## Features

 * WordPress